mboogieb/TinyRTS/README.md

 # Controls
 ## Select unit
-LMB on unit to select.
+- LMB on unit to select.
+- LMB + drag to select multiple units.

 ## Control unit
 - All units: RMB on ground to move.